metacpan/metacpan-docker/README.md

   installed by [Carton][4] for the `api` and `web` services, respectively;
   mounted on `/carton` instead of `local`, to prevent clashing with the host user's Carton
+- `metacpan_git_shared`: points to the git repo containing all extracted CPAN versions.
+This is mounted in `/shared/metacpan_git`.
+  This can be either `metacpan-cpan-extracted` or `metacpan-cpan-extracted-lite`.
+  The volume is bind to the local repo at `${METACPAN_ROOT}/src/metacpan-cpan-extracted`.

 [4]: https://metacpan.org/pod/Carton